 This is the first article in our series on Stress and Anxiety.
-If you haven’t already taken our Stress or Anxiety Quiz, click here.
+Take our Stress or Anxiety? quiz

 In a few hours, you will be delivering a presentation to a client, with your boss and company’s senior leadership team in attendance.
-As the meeting approaches, your heart starts beating faster, your stomach hurts, and your palms feel sweaty.
-Very likely, you are experiencing anxiety.
+As the meeting approaches, your heart starts beating faster, your stomach hurts, and your palms are sweating.
+It’s very likely you’re experiencing anxiety.

 To be clear, anxiety is a normal part of life.
 Everybody experiences moments that make them nervous and anxious.